Friday, February 6, 2026

 The 2026 Breakthrough

 This year, I revisited my original dream.
 But this time, I finally managed to "duct-tape" all my requirements together into a high-performance stack.
 All because Deno now supports web assembly.
+Now i am back on yew.rs again.

-• In rust => yew.rs
+• Built in rust => yew.rs

-• Free deploy => Deno deploy
+• Free deployment => Deno deploy

 • High performance => Server Side Rendering

-• Styling => tailwindcss
+• Stylable => tailwindcss